williamouyang/okta.github.io/docs/resources/events.md

 actors | Describes zero or more entities that performed the action | Array of [Actor Object](#actor-object) | TRUE targets | Describes zero or more entities that the action was performed against | Array of [Target Object](#target-object) | TRUE

-*Note: The actor and/or target of an event is dependant on the action performed.
-Not all events have an actor or target.*
+> The actor and/or target of an event is dependent on the action performed.
+Not all events have an actor or target.

 ### Action Object